-Although the Employer has not expressed any intent to do so, the Employer has the right under the Plan to discontinue its contributions at any time.
+The Employer has the right under the Plan to discontinue its contributions at any time.
 The Employer has the right at any time, by action of the Company's Board of Directors, to terminate the Plan subject to provisions of ERISA.
 Upon Plan termination or partial termination, participants would become fully vested in their accounts.

-7. Parties-in-Interest Transactions
+7. Related Party and Party-in-Interest Transactions

 Certain administrative functions are performed by officers and employees of the Employer.
 No such officer or employee receives compensation from the Plan.
 In addition, the Plan holds shares of Company common stock in the Employer Stock Fund.
-Transactions with respect to shares of Company common stock in the Plan qualify as exempt related and party-in-interest transactions.
+Transactions with respect to shares of Company common stock in the Plan qualify as exempt related party and party-in-interest transactions.